irods/irods_development_environment/README.md

 This repository contains tools for the running and troubleshooting of a Docker-containerized iRODS server.

+The [irods_testing_environment](https://github.com/irods/irods_testing_environment) can be used to test the packages produced by this repository.

 ## Contents of this Guide
    1. [General Setup](#general-setup)
       1. [Prerequisites](#prerequisites)